pkscanvas/RoundTable/README.md

 ## Features

 - **100% On-Device**: Allows users to query databases in plain English using on device LLMs.
-- **FTS-Enhanced Dynamic Schema**: Utilizes Full-Text Search to improve detection accuracy.
+- **FTS-Enhanced Dynamic Schema**: Utilizes Full-Text Search to improve value detection accuracy.
 - **Context-Aware Autocomplete**: Suggests relevant queries based on the underlying table data.
 - **Tkinter-based UI**: A user-friendly interface to interact with the framework.
+- **Multi-Turn Conversations**: Ability to chat for performing iterative operations

 ## Getting Started